axibase/atsd/rule-engine/notifications/README.md

 Click 'Test' to verify the delivery.

-If the webhookwebhook supports sending charts, select one of the portals from the 'Test Portal' drop-down.
+If the webhook supports sending charts, select one of the portals from the 'Test Portal' drop-down.

 The webhook request is successful if the endpoint returns status `200` (OK).